laur89/docker-borg-mysql-backup/README.md

                             are {mail,unraid}

       following params {MAIL,SMTP}_* are only used if ERR_NOTIF value contains 'mail';
-      also note SMTP_* env vars are ignored if you've provided smtp config at /config/msmtprc MAIL_TO                 address to send notifications to
+      also note all SMTP_* env vars besides SMTP_ACCOUNT are ignored if you've provided smtp config at /config/msmtprc
+    MAIL_TO                 address to send notifications to
     MAIL_FROM               name of the notificatoin sender
     MAIL_SUBJECT            mail notification subject